-Williamsburg, New York.
-We have prepared this comprehensive plan for reopening in compliance with the New York State Education Department and Department of Health standards for the year 2020-21.
+Williamsburg Northside School is a small, independent kindergarten through Grade 8 school in Williamsburg, New York.
+We have prepared this comprehensive plan for reopening in compliance with the New York State Education Department and Department of Health standards for the year 2021-22.
 As a community-centered school with a flexible curriculum and small class sizes, we are in a good position to address the needs of families, students, and faculty for the coming year.
 Our focus on meeting the developmental needs of the child, by taking a holistic approach which addresses body, mind, and spirit has never seemed more important than now.
 While there are certainly challenges ahead, we feel ready to meet them by employing a straightforward, common-sense model of harm reduction and tailored learning programs.
 At Northside the health and safety of our students, families, faculty, and staff is paramount and at the center of our reopening plans.
 These protocols and procedures have been developed to ensure that we are adhering to the best practices and following the recommended guidance from local, state, and federal authorities during the Covid-19 pandemic.